Raff Ciccone: Foreign policy

 In October 2020 it was reported that Ciccone had joined an informal cross-party grouping of parliamentarians, known as the "Wolverines", who take a hawkish position on China.
 By 2022, he was known to be a member of the Inter-Parliamentary Alliance on China.
-Ciccone has argued for Australia's agriculture industry to be considered to be part of national security.
-He is one of a handful of Australian parliamentarians who is open in their support for an autonomous, free Taiwan; known to be attending the Presidential inauguration of Lai Ching-te in May 2024.
+Ciccone has argued for Australia's agriculture industry to be considered part of national security.
+He is one of a handful of Australian parliamentarians openly supporting an autonomous, free Taiwan and attended the Presidential inauguration of Lai Ching-te in May 2024.
+Ciccone has spoken in support of Australian sanctions on Iran in response to the Islamic regime’s horrific use of violence against its own citizens.
+He has also endorsed the Australian Government’s listing of the Islamic Revolutionary Guard Corps as a state sponsor of terrorism under the Criminal Code.
+On 5 February 2026, Ciccone co-sponsored a motion in the Australian Senate condemning the violent repression of peaceful protesters and standing with the people of Iran, which passed unanimously.

 Environment and energy

-Ciccone has strongly supported Australia's timber industry, arguing the industry can help to reduce the country's carbon emissions.
-He has criticised the Labor government in Victoria for their decision to phase out native forest harvesting by 2030.
+Ciccone is a strong supporter of Australia's timber industry, arguing the industry can help to reduce the country's carbon emissions.
+He has criticised the Labor government in Victoria for its decision to phase out native forest harvesting by 2030.
 He is connected to a pro-resources grouping of his party, known as the Otis Group, and has argued against the ALP's opposition to nuclear power in Australia.
-He has argued that carbon emissions from agriculture should be reduced, requiring collaboration between government and the agricultural industry.
+He has argued that carbon emissions from agriculture should be reduced, requiring collaboration between government and the agriculture industry.
 Ciccone has criticised climate change activists for arguing that environmental interests and industry interests are opposed.

 Industry and industrial relations

-Ciccone has advocated stronger penalties against employers committing wage theft, a rise in unemployment benefits and for greater protection of rights for gig workers.
+Ciccone has long advocated stronger penalties against employers committing wage theft, a rise in unemployment benefits, and greater protection of rights for gig workers.
+During his first term in Parliament, he called for the criminalisation of wage theft and the establishment of a small-claims tribunal to simplify the recovery of stolen wages.

 He has been a leading supporter of the $15 billion National Reconstruction Fund, directed to value-adding in the production of food and fibre.
-Speaking at its launch in March 2023, he argued that while COVID-19 had revealed our vulnerability to global supply chains, it also showed Australia's "great potential to improve our domestic capability."
+Speaking at its launch in March 2023, he argued that while COVID-19 had revealed the vulnerability to global supply chains, it also showed Australia's "great potential to improve our domestic capability."